 6 Organizational Culture Change Strategies

 The world needs leaders that aspire to create a better tomorrow.
 Just as no one is perfect, no organization is perfect, and no organizational culture is perfect.
-Organizations, like all other natural systems, over time, head toward a state of randomness.
-Stated another way, if leaders are not continually investing in making organizations better, the organization will constantly decline.
-It is not about changing but about survival.
-There are many different definitions for leadership, but most would agree it is about influence.
-Organizational culture is everyone's responsibility, and leaders play a central role in influencing and reinforcing the company culture.
+Organizations, like all other natural systems, head toward a state of randomness over time.
+Stated another way: if leaders are not continually investing in making the business better, it's declining.
+It is not about change but survival.
+Organizational culture is everyone's responsibility, and leaders play a central role in influencing and reinforcing the desired culture.
 Leaders need to be able to operate within and upon the business.
-Today, many leaders are asking how they can change the organizational culture.
-Although culture change is challenging, making changes doesn't require considerable investments or team colocated in the same building.
-Here are six practical culture change strategies that will move your company closer toward your goal.
+Today, many leaders are asking how they can change their organizations culture.
+Although culture change is challenging, making changes doesn't require considerable investments or a team of people colocated in the same office building.
+Here are six practical culture change strategies for leaders to move your company closer to your goal.

 Why Organizational Culture is Important